nmasse-itix/threescale-cicd/support/jenkins/README.md

 # Using this Ansible role from Jenkins

+You can use this Ansible role from Jenkins to include 3scale in your Continuous Deployment pipeline.

 To use this role from Jenkins, you will need to:

 - Create the Jenkins Slave image for Ansible